lavabit/libdime/docs/style.md

 ### Compiler Warnings

 A compiler warning is the compiler's message that a construct is risky, produces an undefined or implementation defined result, or indicates the possible presence of an error.
-Treat warnings as if they are recommendations from the compiler writers, because that is what they are.
+Treat warnings as if they are recommendations from the compiler.
 Do not suppress warnings without an excellent and documented reason.
 Code should compile cleanly with warnings enabled.
 Any warnings that remain should be carefully documented in the code with a reason why the warning could not be easily removed.